wangxian/wav2lip_288x288/README.md

 # wav2lip_288x288 introduction
 This is a project about talking faces.
 We use288X288 sized facial images for training, which can generate720p, 1080p, 2k,  human videos.
 We have done the following work:
-1. Add or remove video cutting codes.
+1. Add video cutting codes.
 2. Add filelists to generate code.
 3. Trained 600 people, 30 hours, and over 30000 pieces of data.
 4. Open sourced the checkpoint for a discriminator with 150000 steps and a val_rass of 0.28.